Advertisement

 • the materials and labor (includes salaries) used to make goods for sale (goods manufactured).

-This section of the income statement may include sub contracts if the cost is directly associated with the inventory items.
+This section of the income statement may include sub contracts if the cost is directly associated with the inventory items or providing your service.

 You should break it down into the same categories as your sales so that you can calculate your gross profit by category.